tableau/connector-plugin-sdk/docs/tdvt.md

 ### Logic Assert in DatepartFunction.cpp

 Check that any *date-format* elements in your TDD file have a valid *name*.
 See [Creating a TDD File](https://tableau.github.io/connector-plugin-sdk/docs/dialect)

+### The agg.countd expression test and the join.null.int logical tests are failing

+Check that your database is correctly retuning column nullability information in the metadata.
+See [Design Considerations]({{ site.baseurl }}/docs/design) for more information.